khanfarabi/Shap_Relational_Explanation/README.md

 0.5006702073849252

-# Demo Relational and Word Explanation Accuracy
+# Demo Relational and Word Explanation Accuracy for the Tweet Covid-19 data
 For the Tweet Covid-19 data where the inference is performed using SVM whether the tweet is Scientific and Non-Scientific tweets.
 Here we have used 667 tweets and SHAP produces both relational explanation and non-relational explanations.
 The relational explanations are Sameuser relations, it implies that a user wrote multiple tweets.
+The data used in this case are in csv files.
+The data can be found in https://drive.google.com/drive/folders/15I5lfiZ5EKLPKvTsJE5fLHDT_7dsWWel

 Word_Explanation_Average_Accuracy_Shap